crondonm/TrackingR/Estimates-Database/README.md

 Most recent estimates for "Tracking R of COVID-19 A New Real-Time Estimation Using the Kalman Filter".
 Authors: Francisco Arroyo, Francisco Bullano, Simas Kucinskas, and Carlos Rondón-Moreno.

-Suggested Citation: Arroyo-Marioli F, Bullano F, Kucinskas S, Rondón-Moreno C (2021) Tracking of COVID-19: A new real-time estimation using the Kalman filter.
+Suggested Citation: Arroyo-Marioli F, Bullano F, Kucinskas S, Rondón-Moreno C (2021) Tracking R of COVID-19: A new real-time estimation using the Kalman filter.
 PLoS ONE 16(1): e0244474. https://doi.org/10.1371/journal.pone.0244474

 ## Variables Included